arcelioeperez/csvtomysql/README.md

 Check that the command to run **Python 3** is `python3` or `python`.
 In Unix like systems (MacOS and GNU-Linux it's `python3`), but in Windows it might be `python` depending on the terminal that you use

+### Structure of the program
+Two classes
+- Csv: reads csv file, creates the table with the appropiate data types
+- MysqlConnection: creates the MySQL statement, connects to the database, and exports the dataframe to MySQL

 ### Sample case:

 - The prompts will appear on the terminal.